 Cinnamon carrots with brown sugar glaze is such an easy side dish recipe.
 You get the benefit of carrots cooking all day and right before you serve, put a gorgeous glaze on them that my husband literally said “YUM!” on first bite last night.

+They will remind you of hometown cooking!
 Growing up my grandmother was always the best cook.
 I knew trips to see her would include vintage favorites like Watergate salad and these giant cookies (bigger than my hand) full of chocolate chips and walnuts that miraculously she never burned.
-Tins of homemade chocolate dipped Oreo’s, tons of Amish macaroni salad– basically grandma liked food and we all got to enjoy the benefit.
+Tins of homemade chocolate dipped Oreo’s, tons of Amish macaroni salad– basically, grandma liked food and we all got to enjoy the benefit.

 - Brown sugar